iamsammak/baburu/README.md

 - [ ] Interact with the game by moving the mouse over the game board
 - [ ] Shoot cannonballs by clicking the Mouse

-Bubble Shooter's moving parts:
+Baburu's moving parts:

 - [ ] Cannon fixed to the center of canvas that pivots following the user's mouse location
-- [ ] Bubbles will floating around the board restricted the board area
+- [ ] Bubbles float around, bound by the viewport
 - [ ] Cannonballs will bounce off and expire after 3 seconds

 Goal of the game: